-Located in Janet Leigh Plaza around the corner from Regal Stockton City Center & IMAX movie theater, this Mexican restaurant is the perfect place to spend time with family and friends.
-From tacos to burritos, tortas, and seafood plates, La Placita offers authentic recipes, and quality ingredients in every dish.
+Located in Janet Leigh Plaza around the corner from Regal Stockton City Center & IMAX movie theater, this breakfast and lunch restaurant is the perfect place to spend time with family and friends.
+From omelette, sandwiches, and even sushi plates, Ah Huevos uses quality ingredients in every dish.

 A hidden gem with amazing biscuits and gravy or chili and eggs.
-A locals' favorite spot.
+A local's favorite spot.